Depression Anonymous Groups

 Drawbacks of support groups for depression

 Though peer support groups can benefit participants, there are also potential downsides.
 Some relate to the group's open, voluntary, and anonymous nature.
-There’s little way to screen out disruptive or antagonistic people; if the group is not well-managed, these people might derail the process for others.
+There’s little way to screen out disruptive or antagonistic people; if a support group is not well-managed, these people might derail the process for others.
 It’s also possible for emotional complications to arise between members, even if everyone is acting in good faith.

 Depression support groups often comprise people with no medical or psychological training.
 Some may have medical professionals as group advisors, but this is not universal.
 There is no guarantee that any advice or information given in the group matches current clinical research on depression.